 Be curious and agile – see what works best for your organisation and people, and be quick to adapt your approaches and policies where necessary.

-If you enjoyed this post, visit our Business Doctor hub for more content, listen to our recent podcast and follow us on Apple Podcasts, Spotify and Soundcloud.
+You can also visit our Business Doctor hub for more content and follow us on on your preferred podcast platform.
 And if you’ve got any feedback or a great suggestion for an episode, then email us we’d love to hear it.